 The top web performance killers and how to prevent them

-There are many web performance killers that can be removed as you develop your web page.
+However, there’s a lot that you can control.
+There’s a range of established web performance killers that you can and should avoid as you develop your web page.
 Removing as many of these barriers as possible is critical if you want your website to load smoothly and quickly for the majority of your users.
-Here are some suggestions for streamlining everything that is within your control to allow for the fastest possible load times for your users.
+Here are some suggestions for streamlining everything within your control to allow for the fastest possible load times.

 1. Uncompressed static assets on the server

-When a user hits your website, a call is made to your server to deliver the requested files.
+When a user arrives to your website, a call is made to your server to deliver the requested files.
 The bigger these files are, the longer it takes for them to get to your browser and appear on the screen.
-This is one of the biggest web performance killers.
+This process is one of the biggest web performance killers.

+The solution?
 Gzip is a utility that will reduce your file transfer speed from your server to the browser by compressing your web pages and stylesheets before sending them over to the browser.
 Compression drastically reduces transfer time since the resulting files are much smaller (this can result in up to 70% file size reduction).
+Learn about compression and performance here.

 Regarding cost versus benefit, the use of Gzip compression should be near the top of your page speed optimizations if you don’t have it set up already.